a-marchuk/DesignSpectrum/README.md

-# DesignSpectrum Furniture Store - PET Project
+# DesignSpectrum - Furniture Store

-**Hi, this is the README file for my furniture store project developed as part of PET (Personal Experience Project).**
+**Hi, this is the README file for my furniture store project**

 ## Overview
 My project is aimed at creating a web application for a furniture store where users can find, browse, and buy different types of furniture.